Susmitha-IT/CareerWise---Navigates-career-path-using-Django/README.md

 ● Know Your Apt offers a quiz-based assessment of users aptitude with personalized feedback.

-● The Rating Hub module enables users to contribute ratings and comments.
+● The Rating Hub module with user authentication for rating and commenting, and public access for viewing average ratings, total ratings and distribution by stars.

 [Watch the video](https://drive.google.com/file/d/12D_olUa7eOla7qUNCQxvDwrq7XAqMtge/view?usp=sharing)